 Shanmugam in particular may feel sensitive because in May 2023, it became known that he and Foreign Affairs Minister Vivian Balakrishnan were renting magnificent colonial-era bungalows on exclusive Ridout Road which are owned by the government and whose grounds were renovated at state expense.
 The Singapore Land Authority, which rents out the properties, comes under the Law Ministry headed by Shanmugam although he maintained that he had rented the property through an agent in a hands-off transaction.
 In a July 2023 six-hour parliamentary session, both the government and the opposition, possibly gun-shy over previous lawsuit threats, ran rings around each other to point out that nobody had done anything wrong.
 Nonetheless, the imbroglio earned the two the sobriquet “the Rajahs of Ridout Road.”

-The matter was sensitive a city-state so crowded that everybody except the massively rich lives in a high-rise flat and where even the relatively modest government-supplied flats, called Housing Development Board (HDB) flats, are getting expensive for many Singaporeans.
+The matter was sensitive a city-state so crowded that everybody except the massively rich lives in a high-rise flat and where even the relatively modest government-supplied flats, called Housing Development Board (HDB) flats, are getting too expensive for many Singaporeans.
 According to reports, the property rented by Balakrishnan covers 136,101 sq ft – about the size of two standard-sized football fields.
 Shanmugam’s bungalow includes land from an adjacent property and totals 249,335 sq ft.
 There are only about 500 such houses, known as “black-and-whites” for their characteristic combination of dark timber beams and whitewashed walls, in a city of 5.4 million people that is so crowded that the government has hauled in 130 sq km of sand from neighboring Malaysia, Indonesia, and Cambodia to bring its size to 744 sq km.
 The Lion City remains the world’s 20th smallest country, ranking between Micronesia and Tonga.